 More than wealth, what Mohammed wanted to share with a son was the rich heritage of his home community.

 “There was a mix of tribes and religions, but the same tradition and culture,” he says.
-“Sunni and Shia, we prayed in each other’s mosque.”
+“Sunni and Shia, we prayed in each other’s mosque.
+When a Christian died, we all went to church to the funeral.
+We shared the same spirit.
+I pray to God my children will see those days again.”

 A way of life under siege